Qbxs/DirectingRainfall/Readme.md

 the proseminar 'Selected Fun Problems of the ACM Programming Contest' at the University of Tuebingen.

-See the description here https://db.inf.uni-tuebingen.de/staticfiles/teaching/ws0809/fun-problems/directing-rainfall.pdf
+See the description here: https://db.inf.uni-tuebingen.de/staticfiles/teaching/ws0809/fun-problems/directing-rainfall.pdf

 ## Usage